 - The first political cartoon of the US ever published was Join, Or Die, the creation of Benjamin Franklin.
 This cartoon later became a unifying symbol for the colonists during the American Revolution.

-- He wrote The Poor Richard’s Almanack, a book series which both made him famous and wealthy.
+- He wrote The Poor Richard’s Almanack, a book series that both made him famous and wealthy.
 It was even translated into Italian and Slovene.

 - He invented bifocal lenses, helping many people with poor ocular health read.
-More of his inventions were the long arm, the glass armonica, the flexible urinary catheter and the Franklin stove.
+More of his inventions was the long arm, the glass armonica, the flexible urinary catheter, and the Franklin stove.